jdpark7/uni-chatbot/university-data/curriculum.md

 10 Credits | Grades 10-12
 H.S. | C.S.U. (e) | U.C. (e)

 This is a rigorous course designed to further expand the development of proficiency in the four skills emphasized in Spanish III: listening, speaking, reading, and writing.
 The approach is literacy-based and incorporates reading and discussion to support student language acquisition.
 Spanish IV is taught entirely in Spanish and students are required to use the target language to communicate in all class activities.
-The class°Øs cultural focus (explored through film, literature, and other media) addresses the Spanish-speaking world.
+The class‚Äôs cultural focus (explored through film, literature, and other media) addresses the Spanish-speaking world.
 Knowledge of grammatical structures and vocabulary will be reviewed, refined and expanded upon to allow the student to communicate in spontaneous and authentic situations.

 SPANISH IV HONORS
 Prerequisite: Completion of Spanish III or Spanish for Spanish Speakers B; grade of A both semesters.10 Credits | Grades 10-12
 H.S. | C.S.U. (e) | U.C. (e) | *Weighted Course

 Spanish IV Honors is a weighted class, designed for students who choose to study Spanish with the objective of taking the Advanced Placement Exam the following year or at the end of their high school studies.
 Spanish IV Honors is a challenging course and moves at an accelerated pace.
 While the class focus is on increasing grammatical accuracy in writing and speaking, its overall design is to further develop proficiency in the four focus skills of listening, speaking, reading and writing.
-This is a literature-based, grammar-heavy course which utilizes various reading strategies to support language acquisition and develop students°Ø independent language learning.
+This is a literature-based, grammar-heavy course which utilizes various reading strategies to support language acquisition and develop students‚Äô independent language learning.
 Spanish IV Honors is taught entirely in Spanish and students are expected to use the target language to communicate in all class activities.
-The course uses comprehensible input and direct instruction methods to improve grammatical accuracy and expand students°Ø vocabulary to support increased fluency in the three modes of communication (interpersonal, interpretive and presentational).
-The class°Øs cultural focus (introduced through film, literature, and other media) highlights various countries and cultures across the Spanish-speaking world.
+The course uses comprehensible input and direct instruction methods to improve grammatical accuracy and expand students‚Äô vocabulary to support increased fluency in the three modes of communication (interpersonal, interpretive and presentational).
+The class‚Äôs cultural focus (introduced through film, literature, and other media) highlights various countries and cultures across the Spanish-speaking world.

 SPANISH LANGUAGE AND CULTURE, ADVANCED PLACEMENT
 Prerequisite: Completion of Spanish IV Honors, grade of A both semesters          ...